-If you are a non-British/non-EEA National who wishes to join your partner/spouse in the United Kingdom, you can apply for a settlement visa, provided you meet certain criteria as set out in Appendix FM of the Immigration Rules.
+If you are a non-British/non-Irish National who wishes to join your partner in the United Kingdom, you can apply for a settlement visa, provided you meet certain criteria as set out in Appendix FM of the Immigration Rules.
 These include:

-- Your and/or partner must have a certain amount of savings and/or income to be able to support you and any dependents applying with you
+- Your and/or sponsor must have a certain amount of savings and/or income to be able to support you and any dependents applying with you

-- You and your partner must be 18 years of age or older, and you must have met one another in person before applying for the visa
+- You and your sponsor must be 18 years of age or older, and you must have met one another in person before applying for the visa

 - You must plan on living together permanently

 - You must either be: legally married; in a civil partnership; living together as a couple for at least two full years prior to the date of application in a relationship akin to a marriage or civil partnership; or have pre-existing marriage or civil partnership plans in place in the UK if you are applying as a fiancé(e) or proposed civil partner

 You cannot apply for this visa from within the UK if your only permission to be in the UK is as a visitor.
 If you do make an application from within the UK and you are either a visitor, or an overstayer (you have overstayed your permitted leave) then your application will be considered on Human Rights grounds under certain provisions within Appendix FM of the Immigration Rules.
 If your application is approved on Human Rights grounds, you will be placed on the 10-year route to settlement, with a requirement to renew your visa every two and a half years.
 You can switch onto the 5-year route to settlement at any time if you meet all of the suitability and eligibility criteria.
 If you are already in the UK on a work visa, student visa, or marriage settlement visa, you may be allowed to switch to a spousal/civil partner settlement visa.
 Holders of partner settlement visas (with the exception of marriage settlement visas) are permitted to work and study in the UK.

 How Long is a Partner/Spouse Visa Valid For?